 Is online learning a decades-old trend that is still in its infancy?
 Many experts would say yes.
 That’s exciting news for innovation and access to education, but for those tasked with protecting academic integrity, the challenges have never been greater.
 According to a recent study by Wiley, 93% of instructors surveyed believe students are more likely to cheat in an online learning environment.
-To combat the growing opportunities and temptations for some students to act dishonestly, a majority of institutions have been turning to online proctoring to protect their academic integrity.
+To combat the growing opportunities and temptations for some students to act dishonestly, a majority of institutions have been turning to remote proctoring to protect their academic integrity.

-Why online assessments need online proctoring
+Why online exams need remote proctoring

 Donald Cressey, designer of the well-known Fraud Triangle, explained that the average individual needs a combination of need, rationalization, and opportunity to commit dishonest acts.
 This triangle is relevant to online academic dishonesty as well.
 Dr. Ryan P. Mears, Lecturer in Psychology at the University of Florida, and an Honorlock online proctoring customer, explains that “the fraud triangle in online learning involves a student’s need for top grades.